lengfeld/live555-unofficial-archive/index.md

 [live555.com/liveMedia/public/](http://live555.com/liveMedia/public/).

-## How to use it?
+## How to use the archive?

 All collected tarballs are listed briefly in the [tarball table](table.html).
 For more information for a specific tarball, e.g. including checksums and the changelog, see the [tarball list](list.html).
 Both sites contain download links to the tarballs.

+## How to use the git repository?

 If you want to work with the code directly in a git repository, please have a look at [live555-unofficial-git-archive](https://github.com/lengfeld/live555-unofficial-git-archive).
-It's a repository that contains all collected live555 tarballs.
+It's a repository that contains all collected live555 tarballs as git tags and the tarballs since 2023 as a git commit history.

+### Using a git tag with the `-tree` suffix

 Example usage: